For the purposes of this article, the “West” is that civilization which grew up in western Europe after the end of the

 Since the time of the Renaissance, several European countries had been building overseas empires.
-Fierce rivalry developed, and European forces found themselves fighting each other in North America, the Caribbean, the coast of Africa and the East.
+Fierce rivalry developed, and European forces found themselves fighting each other across the globe, in North America and the Caribbean, and in India.

 By the mid-18th century the European colonies in North America had become fully functioning societies in their own right.
 The colonists felt a growing sense of their ability to determine their own future, and this led to the American Revolution (1775-83).
 By the end of this, a new country, the United States of America, had made its appearance on the world stage.

 American Constitution Constitutional Convention – U.S. National Archives and Records Administration

 The constitution by which it set to govern itself was consciously modelled on Enlightenment principles of rational government.
 Unlike the “enlightened despots” of continental Europe, however, and because they were used to the British system of representative parliamentary rule, the Americans set up the most democratic government in the world at that time.

 This example acted as a powerful stimulus to critiques of traditional forms of hereditary monarchical government back in Europe, and, combined with internal problems within France itself, led to the French Revolution breaking out in 1789.
 The revolution challenged the very basis of government of the hereditary monarchies of Europe, and soon the entire continent of Europe was convulsed in war.
 The rise of Napoleon Bonaparte, one of world history’s most brilliant generals, ensured that Revolutionary France dominated much of Europe for several years, spreading more efficient and more equal government around the continent.
 Eventually Napoleon was defeated at the battle of Waterloo, in 1815; but Europeans had had a taste of a new kind of government, and there could be no return to more traditional ways for long.